WoodyB-alt/Cryptoguard/README.md

 # Cryptoguard 🔐

-**Cryptoguard** is a simple AES-256 encryption and decryption CLI tool written in Go.
+**Cryptoguard** is a secure AES-256 encryption and decryption CLI tool written in Go.

-Use it to securely encrypt and decrypt both **text and files** with password-based encryption.
-Perfect for quick local secrets management or practicing secure CLI tooling.
+Use it to encrypt and decrypt both **text and files** using password-based encryption and modern key derivation.
+Ideal for local secrets management, practice, or lightweight secure storage.

 ---

 ## ✨ Features

 - 🔐 AES-256 symmetric encryption (CFB mode)
-- 🧂 SHA-256 derived password key
+- 🧂 PBKDF2 password-based key derivation with SHA-256
-- 🔑 Password-based key derivation
+- 🔑 Per-encryption random salt generation
+- 🔁 100,000 iteration key stretching for brute-force resistance
-- 🧾 Base64 encoding for safe output
+- 🧾 Base64 encoding for safe output and transport
 - 💻 Easy-to-use CLI interface
-- 📂 File encryption and decryption support
+- 📂 Secure file encryption and decryption support
 - 📦 Clean and modular Go code structure

 ---